dev-intellisoft/languee/README.md

 console.log(t(`Hello World`)) //this should print 你好世界!
 ```

-You alson can change the files have all the translations by
+You can also change the files have all the translations by
 calling setFile function

 For example: